modflowpy/pymake/README.md

 ## From Python

-    # For this script to compile mfnwt, the non-standard Fortran needS to be corrected first
+    # Script to compile mfnwt (or see make_mfnwt.py in examples directory)
     import pymake
     srcdir = '../mfnwt/src'
     target = 'mfnwt'